lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token, the 5-tuple, or the prepended C_I, see {{coap}}).

 * Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{RFC9052}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg4-proc}}.
-Discard the padding PAD_4, if present.

 * Make (if present) EAD_4 available to the application for EAD processing.